idibidiart/react-native-responsive-grid/README.md

 alignItems and justifyContent maybe supplied as props to the row

-Since this is based on Flexbox you can use Flexbox styles on columns and rows but that would confuse things and defeat the purpose of the grid -- you shouldn't beed to resprt to that
+Since this is based on Flexbox you can use Flexbox styles on columns and rows but that would confuse things and defeat the purpose of the grid -- you shouldn't need to resort to that

 #### nowrap